-(5) A regional division shall be set up for two or more Contracting States, upon their request.
+(5) A regional division shall be set up for two or more Contracting States, upon their request in accordance with the Statute.
 Such Contracting States shall designate the seat(s) of the division concerned.
 The regional division may hear cases in multiple locations.